reformcollective/reform-next-starter/README.md

 1. Add any text styles to `app/styles/text.ts`
 1. Configure the library config according to this project's needs. for example, you should remove the default transitions.
 1. Update the `app/manifest.webmanifest` to include colors and metadata
+1. If they exist, export the fullmark, logomark, and wordmark from figma and add them to `app/images`

 ## Sanity Setup or Removal